 Denis Donaldson Murder: Man Charged After Extradition from Scotland

-A man has appeared in court charged with the 2006 murder of Denis Donaldson, a former IRA member and MI5 informant whose killing in a remote Donegal cottage shocked Ireland and raised profound questions about the peace process and the activities of state agents.
+A man has appeared before the Special Criminal Court in Dublin charged with the 2006 murder of Denis Donaldson, a former IRA member and MI5 informant whose killing in a remote Donegal cottage shocked Ireland and raised profound questions about the peace process and the activities of state agents — nearly two decades after the shotgun attack that ended his life.

 Key Developments